 She recalled she’d splashed out on a taxi, knowing from the outset wine would be a necessity to ensure getting through the ordeal.

 The acoustics were terrible.
-There was still a faint smell of sweat, which reminded Sally of many excruciating hours she’d spent playing team sports, or enforced dancing lessons with the boys.
+There was still a faint smell of sweat, which reminded Sally of many excruciating hours she’d spent there, playing team sports, or enduring dancing lessons with the boys.

 “Wow, it’s Sally Webster isn’t it?”
 Someone pounced on her as soon as she stepped into the hall.
 “I’d have recognised you anywhere.
 Here’s your name badge, try to keep it on all night, it makes it easier for everyone.”
 Hearing herself called by her maiden name seemed strange, she’d not been a Webster for six years.